Public Health

 For law and policy questions, start with CQ Researcher (Congressional Quarterly), which lets you browse topics so you can get an overview.

-• You will find information about broader topics (as shown), rather than your specific chemical or chemical category.
-But always check for it anyway.
+• You will usually see information about broader topics rather than your specific chemical or chemical category.
+But always check it anyway.

 • For the most recent law and policy information, check our news sources and some of our law databases.
 For help, please contact the other Public Health librarian, Jim Gillispie (jeg@jhu.edu).